SuborbitalPigeon/chapter_image/text/image.md

 A *C-scan* is a top down view of ultrasound data, where the axes of the image represent a 2D surface of a part.
 It is therefore necessary for a probe to be moved in two dimensions on the part, or for an array to be used.
-The image shown in [@fig:stepped] is a C-scan of a sample composite part, with deliberate defects.
+The image shown in [@fig:stepped] is a C-scan of a sample composite part which contains deliberate defects.

 Each pixel in the image represents a single A-scan location.
 This requires a decision in which value to assign to the pixel, given that each A-scan is made of several time domain samples.